vk3pe/ATU-10-mods-by-vk3pe/README.md

 Initial Gerbers were for smd parts of 0603 footpint but a later version V1.3x that I made, uses easier to solder 0805 parts in place of the 0603'.

-Currently (Feb 2022) Kees K5BCQ, has available a small batch of ATU-10 made from my Gerber files.
+Currently (Feb 2022) Kees K5BCQ, has available a small batch of ATU-10 PCB's made from my Gerber files.

 My web page with more information on my take on the N7DDC ATU-10 is here. http://www.carnut.info/ATU_N7DDC/ATU-10/ATU-10%20build.html